LD4P/arm/modeling_recommendations/materials.md

 > - **URI**: TBD
 > - **Definition**: Relates a resource to a physical or chemical substance that it consists of or is constructed from, either in whole or in part.
 > - **Example**: Linen rag or wood pulp for paper, leather or cloth for a binding, bronze or glass for a sculpture, etc.
+> - **Scope note**: Distinct from ex:hasSource, which specifies an external organization or scheme from which the resource was obtained.
 > - **Domain**: unspecified
 > - **Range**: unspecified
 > - **Inverse**: isMaterialOf